 For details of future exhibitions: https://www.elephantparade.com/parades/

 The ground floor has several cafes and restaurants as well as souvenir shops.
-The waterfront cafes have pleasant outside decks with nice views of the Chao Phraya river.
+The waterfront cafes have pleasant outside decks with nice views of the Chao Phraya River.
 The River City pier is also the departure point for several evening dinner river cruises.
 These range from small Chinese style junks to monster river cruisers.
-Tickets for the river cruises can be bought at booths in the complex.
+Tickets for the river cruises can be bought at booths in the complex or online

 The 1st floor features the RCB Galleria and several artists’ studios and shops.
 The art on show is available to buy.
 The 2nd and 3rd floors feature shops full of art and antiques which are also available to buy.
 Some of the pieces are stunning and the zone has the feeling of being in a museum and not a shopping complex.

 Not everything is a genuine antique as some items are reproductions especially some of the Buddha images.
 Be careful about what you buy and how much you pay as bargaining is the norm for art & antiques in Bangkok.

 The 3rd floor also houses a large auction room where regular auctions of collections of rare pieces are held.
-River City is a place for serious antique collectors and the prices show that.
+River City is a place for serious collectors of art & antiques in Bangkok and the prices show that.
 However, it’s a great place to walk around and browse even if you have no interest in buying.
 The mall itself is quiet and clean with some nice cafe’s and makes a pleasant escape from the heat outside.